teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 During these core hours everyone should be available to collaborate with colleagues, regardless of whether they’re in the same physical location or time zone.

 It’s not about being at a screen 100% of that time, going for a coffee or taking a lunch break is assumed.
-It’s to make booking meetings or knowing people are around easier.
+It’s to make booking meetings or knowing when most people are available easier.

 ##Personal billable hours targets